doctypehuman/sql/README.md

 ### Left Join

+The `LEFT JOIN` returns all records from the left table i.e TABLE 1 and the matched records from the right table i.e TABLE 2.
+The result is NULL from the right side, if there is no match.
+It will still return all records from TABLE 1.

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_1
+		LEFT JOIN TABLE_2
+		ON TABLE_1.column_name = TABLE_2.column_name;

+In some databases `LEFT JOIN` is also called as `LEFT OUTER JOIN`

+Example:

+		SELECT Customers.CustomerName, Orders.OrderID
+		FROM Customers
+		LEFT JOIN Orders
+		ON Customers.CustomerID = Orders.CustomerID
+		ORDER BY Customers.CustomerName;

+In the above example we have displayed all the orders made by the customers.

 ### Right Join

+The `RIGHT JOIN` returns all records from the right table i.e TABLE 2 and the matched records from the left table i.e TABLE 1.
+The result is NULL from the left side, if there is no match.
+It will still return all records from TABLE 2.
+Basically the complete opposite of `LEFT JOIN`

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_1
+		RIGHT JOIN TABLE_2
+		ON TABLE_1.column_name = TABLE_2.column_name;

+In some databases `RIGHT JOIN` is also called as `RIGHT OUTER JOIN`

+Example:

+		SELECT Orders.OrderID, Employees.LastName, Employees.FirstName
+		FROM Orders
+		RIGHT JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID
+		ORDER BY Orders.OrderID;

+In the above example we will be dsiplayed all employess and any orders that they might have placed.

+The `RIGHT JOIN` will return all records from the right table i.e Employees even if there are no matches on the left table i.e Orders.

 ### Full Outer Join

+The `FULL OUTER JOIN` will return all records when there is a match in left i.e TABLE 1 or right i.e TABLE 2 records.
+This operator can return very large data sets.

+In some databases `FULL OUTER JOIN` is called as `FULL JOIN`

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_1
+		FULL OUTER JOIN TABLE_2
+		ON TABLE_1.column_name = TABLE_2.column_name
+		WHERE condition;

+Example:

+		SELECT Customers.CustomerID, Orders.OrderID
+		FROM Customers
+		FULL OUTER JOIN Orders
+		ON Customers.CustomerID = Orders.CustomerID
+		ORDER BY Customers.CustomerName;

+In the above example we will be displayed all orders of all customers.
+If a customer does not have an order a NULL value will be displayed but the record will be shown.

 ### Self Join

+A `SELF JOIN` is a regular join where in the table is joined with itself.
+Alias is used to further divide the columns which will then later get matched.

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_1 AS t1, TABLE_2 As t2
+		WHERE condition;

+Let us try this from the "Customers" table where in we want to find out all the customers with the same city.

+		SELECT A.CustomerName AS CumstomerName1, B.CustomerName AS CustomerName2, A.City
+		FROM Customers A, Customers B
+		WHERE CustomerName1 <> CustomerName2
+		AND A.City = B.City
+		ORDER BY A.City;

 ### Union Operator

+The `UNION` operator is used to combine the result-set of two `SELECT` statements.

+- Each `SELECT` statement within the `UNION` operator should have the same number of columns.

+- The column must have similar data types

+- The columns in each `SELECT` statement must also be in the same order.

+When we use `UNION` operator duplicate values will not be displayed.
+For that we need to use the `UNION ALL` operator

+Syntax `UNION`

+		SELECT column_name FROM TABLE_1
+		UNION
+		SELECT column_name FROM TABLE_2;

+Syntax `UNION ALL`

+		SELECT column_name FROM TABLE_1
+		UNION ALL
+		SELECT column_name FROM TABLE_2;

+The column names in the result-set are usually equal to the column names in the first `SELECT` statement in the union.

+Example:

+		SELECT City FROM Customers
+		UNION
+		SELECT City FROM Suppliers
+		ORDER BY City;

+The above example will return us a data-set of a list of cities which have Customers and Suppliers.
+It will display only distinct values.
+For all values even those that are being repeated usel `UNION ALL`.

+`UNION` with `WHERE`

+		SELECT City,Country FROM Customers
+		WHERE Country = 'Germany'
+		UNION
+		SELECT City,Country FROM Suppliers
+		WHERE Country = 'Germany'
+		ORDER BY City;

+Again in the above example only distinct cities will be displayed from Germany.
+Use `UNION ALL` for repetitve values.

 <!-- Module 6 -->